AlexWang-16/learn_javafx/README.md

 A demo showing how to create a menubar and its components: MenuSeparateItem, MenuItem, and Menus.

 ### JFX16
-A demo that shows how checkboxes are used and how to obtain and print out their values
+A demo that shows how checkboxes are used and how to obtain and print out their values.

 ### JFX17
 A demo on radio buttons: Setting radio button group, getting results and displaying them over a label.